 I realized that we were really due for a sculpture post here on CAN, so today I am featuring the work of Christie Brown.
 This post doesn’t only pertain to sculpture though.
 Christie’s techniques could easily be adapted for functional work.

-In today’s post, an excerpt from Ceramics and the Human Figure, Edith Garcia explains how Christie makes her molds from Styrofoam models and then press molds and assembles her work. – Jennifer Poellot Harnetty, editor.
+In today’s post, an excerpt from Ceramics and the Human Figure, author Edith Garcia explains how Christie makes her molds from styrofoam models and then press molds and assembles her work. – Jennifer Poellot Harnetty, editor.

 This was excerpted from Ceramics and the Human Figure, which is available in the Ceramic Arts Network Shop!

 After she has finalized her clay sections she creates her multi-piece molds by placing shims around the edges of each piece — this allows her to create two-part molds for each section.
 After the creation of the plaster molds on the clay-covered Styrofoam, she is then able to remove the clay/Styrofoam core and allow the plaster sections to dry.